 Distributed messaging systems form the core of big data streaming, cloud native applications and microservice architecture as the system grows bigger.
 There is a growing need for built in messaging queue platform that is reliable, scalable and fault tolerant with low latency for real time applications.
 Messaging queue platform offers way to communicate and coordinate asynchronously while improving performance, reliability, and scalability.

 Distributed messaging systems are now widespread and are constantly evolving.
 There are multiple modern message queue systems that have come up all with their own pros and cons.
-Message queue systems form the middleware infrastructure for big data streaming, micro-services and cloud-based applications.
+Best open source message queue systems form the middleware infrastructure for big data streaming, micro-services and cloud-based applications.
 This has become problematic for the business companies to decide which messaging system is the most suitable for a specific application.
 A deep understanding is required to decide which features of a messaging system meet the needs of a specific application.

 This blog article outlines the modern messaging queue platform NSQ vs Kafka.
 The article provides information about distributed messaging systems NSQ vs Kafka, comparison of features to facilitate users to make an informed decision for real time application and also pave way for future research and development.